 This also ties into our second problem: while query and filename are configuration variables to our program, variables like f and contents are used to perform our program’s logic.
 The longer main gets, the more variables we’re going to need to bring into scope; the more variables we have in scope, the harder it is to keep track of the purpose of each.
 It’s better to group the configuration variables into one structure to make their purpose clear.

-The third problem is that we’ve used expect to print out an error message if opening the file fails, but the error message only says file not found.
-There are a number of ways that opening a file can fail besides a missing file: for example, the file might exist, but we might not have permission to open it.
+The third problem is that we’ve used expect to print out an error message when opening the file fails, but the error message only says file not found.
+There are a number of ways that opening a file can fail besides the file being missing: for example, the file might exist, but we might not have permission to open it.
 Right now, if we’re in that situation, we’d print the file not found error message that would give the user the wrong advice!

 Fourth, we use expect repeatedly to deal with different errors, and if the user runs our programs without specifying enough arguments, they’ll get an “index out of bounds” error from Rust that doesn’t clearly explain the problem.
 It would be better if all our error handling code was in one place so that future maintainers only have one place to consult in the code if the error handling logic needs to change.
 Having all the error handling code in one place will also help us to ensure that we’re printing messages that will be meaningful to our end users.